-The following is an extract from my upcoming book Power and Presence: Reclaiming Your Authentic Self in a Weaponized World.
+The following is an extract from my latest book Power and Presence: Reclaiming Your Authentic Self in a Weaponized World.
 One of the reasons I am writing this book is my sense is that much of today’s social and political activism is missing a key ingredient: self-awareness, including psychological and spiritual development.
 Unless we first develop the “power” within ourselves, I suspect that all the power we wield society and its institutions will ultimately bare little fruit.
 Indeed, we are likely to cause a great deal of damage to ourselves and others if our actions in the world are not grounded in wisdom and self-awareness.
 And without a strong sense of personal agency, we are likely to be recruited as agents for someone else’s less-than-conscious agenda.

 Much of your potential “power” is derived at the precise mental moment when you become aware of ideas, feelings and perceptions as they arise within you.
 At the instant such cognition unfolds, you have the potential to witness the thought and decide whether to act upon it or not.
 This is what I call “the moment of agency.”
 In spiritually mature human beings there is a strong sense of personal agency, and their locus of control is predominantly internal.